 Add the dry ingredients to the large bowl: oat flour, almond meal, baking soda, baking powder, spices and salt.
 Whisk until fully incorporated and no flour patches remain.

 Pour pumpkin cake batter evenly into the prepared pan.
-Use a rubber spatula to smooth batter into an even layer.
-Sprinkle streusel over batter.
+Using a rubber spatula, smooth coffee cake batter into an even layer.

 Cool, slice and enjoy the best vegan gluten free pumpkin coffee cake ever!